eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Data Chain Kit/page_adoption-view.md

 ### Vision

-DataChainKit brings valuable data chain information to your use-cases and services through connected data that can help Business Owner and Catena-X participants to be up to date and prepared.
+DataChainKit brings valuable data chain information to your use-cases and services through connected data that can help Business Owner and Catena-X participants to be up-to-date and prepared.
 It's easy to use the DataChainKit with an Open Source Software package, which can easily deployed via HELM or docker-compose.
 The DataChainKit enables to apply business logic along a distributed data chains, for example aggregation of certificates along the value chain.
-Also ad-hoc provisioning of continuous data chains across company boundaries for empowerment of use cases Circular Economy, Traceability, Quality and the European supply chain act.
+Also, ad-hoc provisioning of continuous data chains across company boundaries for empowerment of use cases Circular Economy, Traceability, Quality and the European supply chain act.

 (#GreenIT#DataSovereignty#Interoperability#ConnectedData)